fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-04-csharp.md

 **What you'll do:**
 - Complete the incomplete `Program.cs` file
-- Configure MCP server with HTTP transport instead of stdio
+- Configure the MCP server with HTTP transport instead of stdio
 - Add necessary ASP.NET Core services and MCP endpoints
 - Ensure the application runs on port 8080 and handles MCP protocol requests